Call of Duty Zombies: Setting

 Settings for Zombies maps span across the world during several points in history, such as World War I, World War II, and the Prohibition era.
 Settings for maps across iterations of the Zombies modes include a fantastical interpretation of Stalingrad with fire-breathing dragons ("Gorod Krovi"), the Pentagon ("Five"), and the Moon.
+The earliest Zombies maps were oriented around Nazi zombies.
 In addition, the Zombies modes feature a storyline that spans across the modes iterations across several games, including Call of Duty: World at War (2008), Call of Duty: Black Ops (2010), Call of Duty: Black Ops II (2012), and Call of Duty: Black Ops III (2015).
 Call of Duty: Black Ops 4 (2018) continued the story in the form of the "Aether" storyline while also introducing the "Chaos" story, which runs independently from the Aether storyline.
 Black Ops 4 also served as the conclusion of the Aether storyline.

 With Call of Duty: Black Ops Cold War (2020), Treyarch soft-rebooted the Zombies story with an alternate dimension known as the Dark Aether.
 The dimension was created during the ending of the Zombies mode in Black Ops 4, when several alternate timelines and dimensions from the Zombies universe were sealed into one.
 The Dark Aether storyline was later continued with Call of Duty: Vanguard (2021), Call of Duty: Modern Warfare III (2023), and Call of Duty: Black Ops 6 (2024).
 Other games with Zombies feature their own, independent themes from other games, such as Call of Duty: Infinite Warfare (2016), which has a futuristic theme and maps inspired by horror movies from the 1980s.